Analysis | What explains the suspicious gap in Trump’s call log?

 The counterpoint is that those calls simply could have been wrapped up in a larger effort to cover Trump’s tracks.
 And that’s where the 11:17 a.m. call is particularly intriguing.

 This call stands out.
-Not only did it omit the other party and other details — which all the other calls included — it was listed in the daily diary but, for some reason, not in the call log.
+Not only did it omit the other party and other details — which all the other calls included — it also was listed in the daily diary but, for some reason, not in the call log.
 The other calls are listed in both.

 As Lowell notes, the daily diary is a retrospective record put together by aides “who have some sway to determine whether a particular event was significant enough to warrant its inclusion.”
 Piecing together that record could involve reviewing call logs.
 So how would a call that doesn’t appear in the call logs find its way into the daily diary?
-It seems possible that someone knew about the call but couldn’t piece together who it was with, or details like how long it lasted.
+It seems possible that someone knew about the call but couldn’t piece together who it was with or details, such as how long it lasted.

 And why wouldn’t that information have been available in the call log?
-One possibility which hasn’t gotten enough attention is that a page of the call logs might be missing, for whatever reason.
+One possibility that hasn’t gotten enough attention is that a page of the call logs might be missing, for whatever reason.

 As we observed Tuesday, the format of the call log and the gap it contains are notable.
 The final recorded call before the gap — the 11:04 a.m. call to Perdue — happens to come at the end of a page, and the next recorded call — a request for White House aide Dan Scavino at 6:54 p.m. — is at the top of the next one.
-If the gap were to have appeared in the middle of one of those pages, it wouldn’t rule out tampering, but the tampering would have been more involved (i.e. going into the document and editing it, rather than simply getting rid of a page).
+If the gap were to have appeared in the middle of one of those pages, it wouldn’t rule out tampering, but the tampering would have been more involved (i.e., going into the document and editing it, rather than simply getting rid of a page).

 This, of course, proves nothing; we simply don’t know.
 But Trump made a habit of not complying with record-keeping rules, notably ripping up papers and removing the very documents that the Jan.
 6 committee has sought.
 His first impeachment included testimony that an unseemly document — the transcript of the call in which he tried to pressure Ukrainian President Volodymyr Zelensky to provide political dirt for his reelection campaign — was moved to a classified server.
 With someone who so cavalierly flouts record-keeping requirements, it’s difficult to rule such things out.